 Video of Dancing Squid

 Rest assured you do not have to gobble up the whole thing.
-Upon presenting the dish and upon verification of customer (and upon taking photo, videos, snapchat, hoo ahh from tourists), the waitress will retrieve the bowl and the chef will further slice the squid into thin slices.
+Upon presenting the dish and upon verification of customer (and upon taking photos, videos, snapchat, hoo ahh from tourists), the waitress will retrieve the bowl and the chef will further slice the squid into thin slices.

 Russian Orthodox Church

-The Motomachi area which is located at the foot of Mount Hakodate became one of the favourite area for foreign residents.
+The Motomachi area which is located at the foot of Mount Hakodate became one of the favourite areas for foreign residents.
 Hence you can find a wide variety of beautiful exotic townscape with Western-style buildings and slopes.

 Motomachi Roman Catholic Church

 Old Public Hall of Hakodate Ward

 One of the streets in Motomachi, Hakodate

 Idatakimasu!
 Marukame Udon